Jodosoft/Libraries/README.md

 ## 1. Introduction <br id="introduction" />

-Welcome to Jodo, a project to make simple and reliable .NET libraries covering numerics, geometry and data structures.
+Welcome to Jodo, a project to make simple, reliable .NET libraries covering numerics, geometry and data structures.

 This document describes the goals the project and the features of each library, and steps for getting started.